 What does “kurage” mean in Japanese?

 Native speakers say “kurage” to mean ‘jellyfish’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain this word in detail based on its kanji expressions.
-Honestly speaking, I love the kanji expressions very much as they are unique and funny.
-And in addition, I will explain how to use “kurage” through example sentences.
-My explanations would help Japanese learners to understand this word more clearly.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail together with its kanji expressions.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand “kurage” more clearly.
 Then, let’s get started!

 Contents